msys-stackbox/adonis-amqp-eventbus/readme.md

 # adonis-amqp-eventbus

-An implementation of AMQP eventbus for Adonis.
+A beta implementation of AMQP eventbus for Adonis.
+This implementation is limited to AMQP queue only.
+Used it in production at your own risk.

+## Roadmaps

+* To implement exchange
+* To implement unit testing

 ## Installation